JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences-faqs/index.md

 By the way, I recommend everybody get a therapist if they can.
 Even if you don't think you need it.
-Even if you think your body and mind are already perfect (which, frankly, is a sign on its own that you probably need therapy...).
+Even if you think your body and mind are already perfect (which, frankly, is a sign that you likely need therapy...).
 A good therapist can be shockingly helpful for many personal issues, including but not limited to: fear of drawing attention to yourself, self-doubt, and social anxiety.

 ### I'm giving my first talk soon and I'm nervous.
 What do I do?